The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Abstract

 \section{Abstract}

-Factor models are essential tools for analyzing high-dimensional data, particularly in economics and finance.
-However, standard methods for determining the number of factors often overestimate the true number when data exhibit heavy-tailed randomness, misinterpreting noise-induced outliers as genuine factors.
+Standard methods for determining the number of factors often overestimate the true number when data exhibit heavy-tailed randomness, misinterpreting noise-induced outliers as genuine factors.
 This paper addresses this challenge within the framework of Elliptical Factor Models (EFM), which accommodate both heavy tails and potential non-linear dependencies common in real-world data.
-We demonstrate theoretically and empirically that heavy-tailed noise generates spurious eigenvalues that mimic true factor signals.
+We demonstrate, both theoretically and empirically, that heavy-tailed noise generates spurious eigenvalues that mimic true factor signals.
 To distinguish these, we propose a novel methodology based on a fluctuation magnification algorithm.
-We show that under magnifying perturbations, the eigenvalues associated with real factors exhibit significantly less fluctuation (stabilizing asymptotically) compared to spurious eigenvalues arising from heavy-tailed effects.
-This differential behavior allows the identification and detection of the true and spurious factors.
+Under mild conditions, we show that, by magnifying perturbations, the eigenvalues associated with real factors exhibit significantly less fluctuation (stabilizing asymptotically) than spurious eigenvalues arising from heavy-tailed effects.
 We develop a formal testing procedure based on this principle and apply it to the problem of accurately selecting the number of common factors in heavy-tailed EFMs.
-Simulation studies and real data analysis confirm the effectiveness of our approach compared to existing methods, particularly in scenarios with pronounced heavy-tailedness.
+Simulation studies and real data analysis confirm the effectiveness of our approach, particularly in scenarios with pronounced heavy-tailedness.

 \textbf{KEY WORDS: Elliptical distributions; Factor models; Heavy tails; Spurious factors. }

 \addtocontents{toc}{ }